aloysiustanrs/MERN-Friend-List/README.md

 (SERVER) Friends.js / model

 1. create Schema
 2. create model using Schema
 3. export model

 ----------------------------------------------------------------------------------

 (SERVER) index.js / controller

 1. connect to mongodb --> mongoose.connect("mongodb://localhost:27017/MERNFriendList");
-2. app.post("/addfriend" ...) is to add new friend to db --> by creating new FriendModel , and saving to db
+2. app.post("/addfriend" ...) is to add new friend to db --> by creating new FriendModel , and saving to db.
 3. app.get("/read" ...) get data from db , send data as a response to CLIENT
 4. app.get("/update" ...) updates the data by its specific id
 5. app.delete("/delete/:id"...) delete the data by its specific id using the params of the link --> dynamic id from "/delete/:id"